rthomasv3/AutoGameBench/README.md

 4. Load additional assemblies via a plugin pattern (including all dependencies).
 5. Intercept DirectX 11 and 12 Present call to get performance info.
 6. Run basic actions in a game by simulating mouse and keyboard inputs.
+8. Check for and recognize any text that appears in game (English only right now).
+9. Take screenshots.

 ### Example